How we are helping

 - supports national governments to integrate sexual and reproductive health into national disaster management policies

-- builds the capacity of local, national and regional organisations to implement the minimum initial services package
+- builds the capacity of local, national and regional organisations to implement the minimum initial services package for reproductive health in crises

 - supports timely sexual and reproductive health responses during emergencies.